otam-mato/nodejs_mysql_web_app_docker/README.md

 ```

 <br><br>
-This is to clear Docker images locally
+This will remove all images that are not associated with a running container
 ```
 docker rmi -f $(docker image ls -a -q) sudo docker image prune -f && sudo docker container prune -f